LuanEdCosta/copy-image-clipboard/README.md

 ## :page_with_curl: About

-This library helps you to copy JPG and PNG images to clipboard easily.
+This library allows you to **copy JPG and PNG images (only)** to clipboard easily.
 Can be used with React, Vue, Angular and other web frameworks.

 It uses the new browser Clipboard API and has **no external dependencies**.